lakshayrastogi0714/Digital-Literacy/task-4-email-etiquette/Email_1.md

 **Email 1 — Write an email from a student to their professor requesting an extension on an assignment submission deadline.
 The email must follow all professional email rules.**

-Dear Professor ,
+Dear Professor,

 I hope you are doing well.

-I am writing to respectfully request an extension for the submission of my assignment, which is currently due on 31/ 03/2026.
-Due to unavoidable health reasons , I have been unable to complete the assignment to the best of my ability within the given timeframe.
+I am writing to request a short extension for the submission of the assignment for your course.
+Due to unforeseen circumstances, I have been unable to complete the assignment by the given deadline.

-I sincerely value the quality of my work and would greatly appreciate an extension of 3 days to ensure that I can submit a well-prepared assignment.
-I assure you that I am making every effort to complete it as soon as possible.
+I assure you that I am making sincere efforts to complete the work and would be grateful if you could grant me an extension of a few days.
+This additional time will help me submit a more thorough and well-prepared assignment.
-I apologize for any inconvenience this request may cause and truly appreciate your understanding and consideration.

-Thank you for your time and support.
+I apologize for any inconvenience caused and appreciate your understanding.
+Thank you for your time and consideration.

-Sincerely,

-LAKSHAY RASTOGI

-CSE  - AIML
+Yours sincerely,

+Lakshay Rastogi

 25BAI10496